uzzielperez/uzzielperez.github.io/_posts/2021-11-24-Pas-Judgement.md

 I got a cortisone shot on my butt today.
 It's meant to help me with the arthritis until we figure out a new treatment. :)
 Don't worry it ain't a sad story.
 I was not able to sleep the past week so, I skipped work and tonight's party, surrendered and went to the ER.
+(This tells me I am no longer reliable for high energy physics which requires high energy people :P)

 I waited around four hours to see the doctor.
 I assumed that they were going to send me home without a plan just because I wasn't dying yet.
 That's how ERs work.
 But it was a lot of pain today.
 When my doctor finally came, he said to me to wait a few minutes as he needs to attend to another patient.
 He looked tired and irritable in the beginning.